modern-sapien/project-prometheus/videoNotes.md

  minute session
     covers:
-    *   Walks through steps of creating two servers
+    *   Walks through 5 steps of creating a server
+    *   A SERVER CAN ONLY LISTEN TO ONE PORT AT A TIME

 ## 9.29 Node Server & Express 4/